jstrutzel01-cmd/362Group16/README.md

 **Non-Functional Requirements:**
-- Able to serve up to 10,000 people simultaneously.
+- **Able to serve up to 10,000 people simultaneously:**
+  The website must be capable of handling a large volume of concurrent users without significant performance degradation, ensuring smooth access for up to 10,000 users at once.

-- Respond within 1 second to each user.
+- **Respond within 1 second to each user:**
+  The website should have minimal latency, providing a fast and responsive experience for users with page load times under 1 second.

-- Comply with legality for websites in US, Canada, and UN.
+- **Comply with legality for websites in US, Canada, and UN:**
+  The website must adhere to all relevant laws and regulations for privacy, data security, and commerce in the US, Canada, and under UN guidelines.

-- Should resist basic cybersecurity attacks.
+- **Should resist basic cybersecurity attacks:**
+  The website must implement security measures to protect against common cyber threats, including but not limited to SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).

-- The website should be available in US, Canada, and UN whenever possible.
+- **The website should be available in US, Canada, and UN whenever possible:**
+  The website should be accessible from regions within the US, Canada, and UN member countries, ensuring broad geographical availability.

-- Integrate secure payment methods
+- **Integrate secure payment methods:**
+  The website should support and integrate secure payment gateways, such as credit card processing or PayPal, ensuring user transactions are encrypted and protected.

 **Diagram:**